The Nick Foles Legend Grows in Win over Bears Marked by Controversy, Disbelief

 Game on the line, fourth down, @NickFoles to @ShowtimeTate.
 FOR.
 THE.
 WIN. #FlyEaglesFly https://t.co/TjRZX0vgWQ

 And then there was the last drive.
 The one that would prove to be the game-winner.
 It was beautiful to watch—the kind of drive we're used to seeing Tom Brady or Joe Montana run.
-Not just calmness and confidence but well-executed throws.
+Not just calmness and confidence, but also well-executed throws.

-No, Foles wasn't perfect, and that Philadelphia defense deserves much of the credit for the win, for stifling the Bears for much of the game.
+No, Foles wasn't perfect, and the Philadelphia defense deserves much of the credit for the win, for stifling the Bears for much of the game.
 His stats weren't mind-blowing: 25-of-40 for 266 yards, two touchdowns and two interceptions.
-It was the first of his five career playoff games that he's had a passer rating below 100.
+It was the first of his five career playoff games that he had a passer rating below 100.

-But with Foles it's less about stats and more about belief.
+But with Foles, it's less about stats and more about belief.

 And about winning.